PaulMineau/TransformerRecommender/docs/transformers_theory.md

 - The proofs assume sufficient width, depth, and precision in parameters.
 - Some variants of positional encoding (in particular certain *relative* encodings inside softmax) may break universality in practice (see e.g. Luo et al. 2022).

-This result is discussed in detail in "Are Transformers Universal Approximators …" Sparse-attention variants are also shown to preserve universality under certain sparsity patterns (so long as connectivity suffices)
+This result is discussed in detail in "Are Transformers Universal Approximators …".
+Sparse-attention variants are also shown to preserve universality under certain sparsity patterns (so long as connectivity suffices).
 Takakura et al. (2023) also analyze approximation + estimation error in smoother function classes under dimension constraints.

 ## Algorithmic / Computational Expressivity